 Without a doubt, Cape Cod whale watching cruises are our #1 off-shore attraction.
-There's nothing that can quite compare with being out on the water, up close and personal with Mother Nature at her finest!
+There's nothing that quite compares with being out on the water, up close and personal with Mother Nature at her finest!

 A Whale of a Tail on Cape Cod Bay

-Add in a pod of Atlantic Dolphins following at boatside, flocks of sea birds cruising and diving, and the occasional appearance of harbor seals and sea turtles ...
+Add some Atlantic Dolphins following at boatside, flocks of sea birds cruising and diving, and the occasional appearance of harbor seals and sea turtles ...
 It's truly an experience like no other!

 Whales can be spotted in our waters most any time of year.
 But the "season" begins in earnest during early spring, with the migration of hundreds of these gentle giants to their summer feeding grounds off the New England coast.

 For you avid whale watchers, one of the best times to visit the Cape is mid-April to early May.
 That's when you'll have the best chance of seeing one of the most rare species in existence - the endangered Northern Right whale.

 It's awe-inspiring to see these enormous (up to 60+ feet long!) creatures up close and personal.
 And it could well be a once-in-a-lifetime experience.
 There are only a few hundred Northern Rights left in the world!

 The height of Cape Cod whale watch season is from June to September.

 During the summer months, the Humpbacks are here, as are Finbacks, Minkes, Sei whales, and their colorful "cousins" - the Atlantic White-sided dolphin.